Attention YouTube Content Creators, Your Revenue Is Likely Going To Be Negatively Affected - Techzim

 No point sugarcoating it, let’s get straight into it.
-If you are a YouTube content creator who has a monetized account or where looking to monetize one you are likely going to be negatively affected by YouTube’s new guidelines as regards channel monetization and advertiser approval.
+If you are a YouTube content creator who has a monetized account or were looking to monetize one, you are likely going to be negatively affected by YouTube’s new guidelines as regards channel monetization and advertiser approval.

 By negatively affected we mean affected where it hurts the most – the pocket.
 YouTube is changing the eligibility requirements for the YouTube Partner Program (YPP.)
 The YPP lets creators monetize their content on YouTube where they can earn money from advertisements served on their videos.